sethkor/s3kor/README.md

       --all-versions     List all versions
 ```

-## Sync - sync WIP
+## Sync
 Features available:

 - [X] Sync to S3
 - [X] Sync from S3
 - [X] Sync S3 to S3
-- [ ] Copy S3 to S3 in another account with seperate credentials
+- [X] Copy S3 to S3 in another account with seperate credentials

 Sync only compares mod timestamps and sizes as the only true way to get a MD5 or some other checksum of an S3 object is to download it comletley first.
 An objects ETag is not the MD5 of the object.